 From an individual’s perspective, being authentic requires you to accept both your strengths and weaknesses.
 But from a group’s perspective, being authentic isn’t just about showing your own personality to the world, it’s about accepting and respecting other’s people personalities too.

 It’s not used for judging other people.
 People may misunderstand the second point, thinking that attracting the right people means the other people are of no good.
 Just because people have different preferences and perception don’t mean they are bad.
 There is no one personality that is better than the other.
 We all have our strengths and weaknesses.
 Ultimately, our core is all the same.
 Just that our approaches are different.

 Part of being authentic is to let others know you are not perfect and it’s okay to have flaws.
 In fact, letting others know your weaknesses gives them the opportunity to help you with something you are bad at.
 By accepting and open with your own weakness, it also allows others to be more open with theirs.
 We could then help each other by using our strengths.
 That’s the importance of authenticity.

 4. It helps you be more aware of your emotions.

-As an INFJ, the extraverted feeling is my secondary function.
-I have this natural instinct of understanding other people’s emotions and the group’s dynamics.
+As someone with an INFJ personality type, the extraverted feeling is my secondary function.
+I have this natural instinct for understanding other people’s emotions and the group’s dynamics.
 But when it comes to my own emotions, I’m actually not as aware as I thought I was.
 I mean if you can understand how other people feel, sure you can understand how you feel, right?

 Wrong!
 It was not until I had depression last year that I realized I had so little awareness of my own emotions.
 There were signs which were telling me that I was going downhill, but I either brushed them aside or didn’t think it was important enough for me to stop and examine them.
 And the breaking point is when I denied my hurt feelings.